jazerix/F22-IoT-Course/Exam/lecture6.md

 2. Keep track of remaining time
 3. Split the remaining time into sensible chunks (e.g. one per day)
 4. Allocate part of the remaining budget to this chunk
-5. Evaluate whether an event is worth processiung using the remainder of the budget allocated to the current chunk.
+5. Evaluate whether an event is worth processing using the remainder of the budget allocated to the current chunk.

 When something happens, we look at the budget allocated to this day (chunk).
 Are we ahead or behind of consumption?
 Is it worth processing this event?
 If not, then we don't -> event will be forgotten.